gustafsson96/american-the-office-quiz/README.md

 ### Fixed Bugs

-* When first deployd, the end page would not display in any browser.
+* The end page would not display in any browser.
 Fixed by deleting inital slash (/) in url path.

+* The console was throwing an error regarding undefined variables when restarting the quiz.
+Fixed by removing the script.js script tags from index.html, as it only needs to be loaded for the game and end pages.

 ### Unfixed Bugs